flyx/NimYAML/doc/migrating.rst

 NimYAML 2.0.0 is a release made for Nim 2.0.
 It drops support for earlier Nim versions and introduces features added in Nim 2.0, mainly default values for object fields.

-The second goal of NimYAML 2.0.0 was to make dumping YAML simpler and more useful.
+Another goal of NimYAML 2.0.0 was to make dumping YAML simpler and more useful.
 Previously, the default style for writing out YAML used exotic features like directives (e.g. ``%YAML 1.2``) and tags.
 This style has originally been chosen to closely follow the YAML specification's intentions of using YAML to share data between applications.
 However, the major usage for YAML today is configuration files.